Back

-Giving an interface to data centric concepts
+Giving an interface todata centric concepts

 Client